-The Alma and Joseph Gildenhorn Book Series will feature Erica Armstrong Dunbar, Charles and Mary Beard Professor of History, Rutgers University, discussing her book Never Caught: The Washingtons’ Relentless Pursuit of Their Runaway Slave, Ona Judge (Atria Books/Simon & Schuster).
-Michele Norris, Director, The Bridge at the Aspen Institute, and Founding Director, The Race Card Project, will moderate the conversation.
+The Alma and Joseph Gildenhorn Book Series featured Erica Armstrong Dunbar, Charles and Mary Beard Professor of History, Rutgers University, discussing her book Never Caught: The Washingtons’ Relentless Pursuit of Their Runaway Slave, Ona Judge (Atria Books/Simon & Schuster).
+Michele Norris, Director, The Bridge at the Aspen Institute, and Founding Director, The Race Card Project, moderated the conversation.

 A startling and eye-opening look into America’s First Family, Never Caught is the powerful narrative of Ona Judge, George and Martha Washington’s runaway slave who risked everything to escape the nation’s capital and reach freedom.